 Several billion tons of earth are moved annually by humans – with shovels, excavators or dynamite.
 Director Nikolaus Geyrhalter observes people in mines, quarries, large construction sites in a constant struggle to transform the planet.

-Geyrhalter divides his film into seven sections each around 15 minutes in length, spanning large-scale mining sites across Europe and America, where each site is a place where industry has wreaked enormous change on the landscape.
+Geyrhalter divides his film into seven sections each around 15 minutes in length, spanning large-scale mining sites across Europe and America, where each site has wreaked enormous change on the landscape.

 Friday, November 29th 2019